pluralsh/documentation/pages/how-to/set-up/controllers.md

 git push
 ```

-or create a PR, approve it, and merge to have the global deploy to all your clusters.
+or create a PR, approve it, and merge to have the global service deploy to all your clusters.

 {% callout severity="info" %}
 You might need to wait a minute or two for the system to poll git and realize there's a new change.